ubreddy/rezolve-docs/docs/security/workspaces.md

 # Workspaces

-Understanding and managing workspaces in AITSM.
+Understanding and managing workspaces in Rezolve.ai.

 ## Overview